SebastianSimon/firefox-omni-tweaks/README.md

 ### Before running the script

-3. Update Firefox and start Firefox so it installs all the updates properly.
+3. Update all Firefox browsers you want to fix and start each Firefox browser so they install all the updates properly.
-4. Close Firefox.
+4. Close all Firefox browsers you want to fix.

 ### Running the script